NadavShaar/react-grid-table/README.md

 ## Usage
 By default, the table is fully featured even with just a basic configuration of rows and columns.

-Import both the component from `@nadavshaar/react-grid-table` and its styles from `@nadavshaar/react-grid-table/dist/index.css`.
+Just import the component from `@nadavshaar/react-grid-table`.

 **Example:**